Pilates is a versatile and effective form of exercise.

 Pilates and Pregnancy?

 Pilates is one of the best ways to strengthen your abdominal muscles after having a baby.
 We currently offer one Pre/Post Natal group Reformer class.
 Since our classes are only 4 clients maximum, we can still make sure you have an effective and safe workout.
-It is generally recommend to wait 6 weeks to begin your Pilates practice.
+It is generally recommend to wait 6 weeks after delivery to begin your Pilates practice.
 If you are pregnant, please consult your physician before beginning any new type of exercise program.
 We are happy to work with you after you’ve received the go ahead from your doctor.

 We have designed a private room just for new moms.
 We welcome you and your new little one to experience the joy of being able to work out without the worry of childcare.